Romantic Storytelling 101 – A Guide

 Gothic Novels and Byronic Heroes are often found in Romantic stories, for example.
 And Jane Austen, while arguably more romantic than Romantic still belongs to the Romantic Period.

 What then is Romantic Storytelling as defined by The Silver Petticoat Review?
-While we don’t necessarily follow the Romantic movement to exactness as again it is broad (or only include stories from the late 18th to 19th century), much of what we do cover is steeped in or influenced by the imaginative, fantastical, individualistic elements of Romanticism.
+While we don’t necessarily follow the Romantic movement to exactness as again it is broad (or only include stories from the late 18th to 19th century), much of what we do cover is steeped in or influenced by the imaginative, fantastical, individualistic, rural elements of Romanticism.
 And many stories that came after the movement and through till today are heavily influenced by the Romantic Age.

-So basically, Old-Fashioned Romantic Storytelling includes elements of Romanticism with a modern Silver Petticoat twist while also encompassing aspects of good traditional storytelling – which we’ll define below.
+So basically, Romantic Storytelling includes elements of Romanticism with a modern Silver Petticoat twist while also encompassing aspects of good traditional storytelling – which we’ll define below.

 So, here at The Silver Petticoat Review, we discuss old-fashioned romance (lowercase ‘r’) and Romance (with a capital ‘R’).
 We are the site of romance and Romance!
 Make sense?